One of the most worrisome problems is white smoke from your exhaust. Read on to learn how to diagnose the problem with your smoking car.

 Other colors besides white smoke from exhaust

 Exhaust can let you know that something is wrong by emitting smoke of other colors besides white.
-According to Auto Express, the other colors are black, gray, and blue.
+The other problem colors are black, gray, and blue.

 Black smoke from a gasoline car might mean that too much fuel is being burned.
 Your air filter may need changing, or your fuel injectors may be clogged.